 3.2.
-Research Paper Trajectory
+Research Paper Themes

-Themes for MGP papers this semester will focus: "Digital Mission", "Diaspora Engagement", and "Marketplace Ministry".
+Themes for MGP papers this semester will focus on the theme: "Digital Mission".
 Every few years, missiologists innovate or adopt models to address the mission task amid changing global realities.
 Some changes have enjoyed a long "tail life" and endure for decades.
 Others are quickly abandoned.
-Unfortunately, the mission community often moves on to the next approach without adequately evaluating the usefulness of earlier approaches, or the ramifications for the future mission work.
+Unfortunately, the mission community often moves on to the next